menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 This division is part of the same philosophy: design your tool for its specific job, and that includes its "home" on the command line.

 ## The Critical Base a.k.a.
 Don't Repeat Yourself
 This all sounds great, but what about the maintenance nightmare?
 Do all 15 tools have their own API key logic?
-What if I want to swap `gpt-4o` for `claude-3.5-sonnet`?
+How to manage LLM models?
+Etc

 This is the most important part: you must build a base implementation.

 I have a single, local llm-cli-utils library.
 Every micro-tool is just a 20-line script that imports this base.
 The base library handles all the boring, critical stuff:

-* Consistent CLI: All tools get the same `--model` or `--verbose` flags for free, using something like `argparse` or `click`.

-* API Key Retrieval: It knows exactly where to find the `OPENAI_API_KEY` (or any other key) from the environment or a config file.

-* Model Selection: The `--model` flag just works, everywhere.

-* LLM Framework Abstraction: The base library handles the actual API call (using `langchain`, `litellm`, or just raw `openai-python`).
-If we want to add a new model provider, we change it in one place, and all tools get the upgrade instantly.
+* API key retrieval
+* LLM framework abstraction
+* various helpers to handle interactions with models

 This is the way.
 You get the beautiful UX of small, specialized tools and the maintenance sanity of a single, shared core.